radancyco/tb-ajd-template/code/v2/README.md

         3. `<script id="js-custom-imports" src="https://services1.tmpwebeng.com/custom-imports/custom-imports.js?scripts=charts,video"></script>`
 3. Add [AJD SASS](https://github.com/tmpworldwide/tb-ajd-template/blob/gh-pages/code/v2/styles/ajd-styles.scss) to full theme SASS
 4. Map all filters to Theme level
-5. Create page for theme
+5. Create page for theme - only create ONE AJD page
     * Do no map any filters on the page level
     * Name the page "AJD"
     * If any modules on the current JD page exist on the design add those modules to this new AJD page